Xena: Warrior Princess: The Talisman of Fate: Reception

-GamePro's The Freshman wrote, "The fairly-simple models don't move as well as they look," and noted "the various moves and attacks suffer from a bit of jerkiness."
+GamePro's The Freshman wrote in one review, "The fairly-simple models don't move as well as they look," and noted "the various moves and attacks suffer from a bit of jerkiness."
 The author also wrote, "Good music and various battle-sounds pepper the battlefield, but they're clobbered by annoying shrieks, grunts and oomphs."
 They noted the game's "fairly good four-player beat-em-up", but described each character's special moves as "awkward and slow to use".
+In another review, Miss Spell concluded, "Overall, the experience is frustrating.
+Even given the slim lineup of N64 fighting games, Talisman isn't your best fate."

 Scott Alan Marriott of AllGame wrote, "The most compelling aspects of the game are its graphics, tight control and ability to support up to four players at once, with the latter feature almost worth the price of admission alone."
 Marriott praised the music and some of the voiceover work, but said the sound effects "seem muffled."
 Marriott also praised the game's detailed environments, and wrote, "All the characters are recognizable as their television counterparts, which is a far cry from the blurry, grainy graphics of other fighting titles on the system.
 While there is some blockiness and rough edges here and there, the polygonal models are quite good and make you believe you are fighting with the stars of the series".

 Marriott was disappointed that "more freedom wasn't given to the player to pick up objects, climb more than just walls or negotiate other elements that could have spiced up the action.
 Another area of improvement would involve increasing the number of moves offered to each character.
 Aside from the basic slashes and kicks, there isn't much depth involved in the fighting system".
 Marriott wrote "there aren't enough features or options to keep you occupied after going through the Quest mode a few times," although he praised the multiplayer mode, saying the game "almost becomes an entirely new experience with three of your friends playing along."